Nikita-bunikido/3D-FPS-game-command-line/README.md

 ![Alt text](img/12.png "Optional title")

-Collision detection alos working, but not perfect for now.
+Collision detection also working, but not perfect for now.
 We will rework it later.

 **Enjoy!**